 We love that its top ingredients are chicken and turkey meal.
 The crunchy texture helps with our cats’ oral hygiene, and the pieces are full of things like apples, blueberries, cranberries, and spinach.
 Our cat also adored the flavor, and we love it because it doesn’t contain anything artificial.

-For those of us who were looking for food that’s perfect for kitties with sensitive stomachs, Instinct Limited Ingredient Diet Grain-Free Dry Cat Food was the answer.
-We love the fact that it only has a limited number of ingredients, so it’s easy to read the label and know whether or not it’s right for our cats.
+For those of us looking for food perfect for kitties with sensitive stomachs, Instinct Limited Ingredient Diet Grain-Free Dry Cat Food was the answer.
+We love that it only has a limited number of ingredients, so it’s easy to read the label and know whether or not it’s right for our cats.

-This grain-free food contains a single animal protein and a single vegetable, so it gives our cats the simple nutrition that they need without upsetting their stomachs.
+Instinct Limited Ingredient contains a single animal protein and a single vegetable, and it gives our cats the simple nutrition they need without upsetting their stomachs.
 When you are looking for something simple with easy-to-read ingredients, Instinct is ideal.

 Pros